 - “I am writing to apply for…” opening

-- Same letter sent to 10 companies
+- The same letter sent to 10 companies

 - No specific reference anywhere